braden-taack/git_basics/README.md

 # README #
-Added second line as test in branch git_basics_2
+Added second line as a test in branch git_basics_2